cmu-sei/crucible/docs/gallery/index.md

 ### What is Gallery?

-**Gallery** is a web application where participants receive financial sector cyber incident information.
+**Gallery** is a web application where participants receive incident information.

 In the Gallery User Interface, there are two major functional sections: